 Just as important, since the intent of the program is for our apprentices to start a small business, we require every apprentice to write a business plan, apply for the Entrepreneurship Bootcamp for Veterans with Disabilities (EBV), and have a budget before acceptance into the program.

 Where is the program today?

-Since the program’s inception on June 1, 2015, the Semper Fi Fund Apprenticeship program has (and still currently) assisted 31 of the 35 maximum capacity for the program.
+Since the program’s inception on June 1, 2015, the Semper Fi &America's Fund Apprenticeship program has (and still currently) assisted 31 of the 35 maximum capacity for the program.
 Currently, we have seven of our Service members who have started selling products and services.
 Some of these to include but are not limited to Leathersmith, Taxidermist, Photographer, Landscaper, Baker, Farrier, Service Dog trainers, and custom cowboy boot maker.